-3.31 Weakfish
+3.29 Weakfish

-A. Minimum size: Sixteen inches (16")
+- A. Minimum size: Sixteen inches (16").

+- B. Season: January 1 through December 31.

-C. Possession limit: One (1) fish per person per calendar day
+- C. Possession limit: One (1) fish per person per calendar day.

-- A. Minimum size: Sixteen inches (16") - B. Season and possession limit: - 1.
-June 1 through June 30: One hundred (100) pounds per vessel per calendar day - 2.
-August 7 through November 8: One hundred (100) pounds per vessel per calendar day - 3.
-At all other times, the possession limit is one hundred (100) pounds per vessel per calendar day as incidental catch only with an equivalent poundage of other species required to be on board the vessel.
-Provided, however, that the commercial hook and line fishery is not permitted an incidental catch allowance. - C. For directed trawl operations, cod end mesh size must be greater than or equal to four and one half inches (4 1/2") diamond or four inches (4") square.
+- A. Minimum size: Sixteen inches (16"). - B. Seasons and possession limits: - 1.
+June 1 through June 30: One hundred (100) pounds per vessel per calendar day. - 2.
+August 7 through November 8: One hundred (100) pounds per vessel per calendar day. - 3.
+At all other times, the possession limit is one hundred (100) pounds per vessel per calendar day as bycatch only with an equivalent poundage of other species required to be on board the vessel.
+Provided, however, that the commercial hook and line fishery is not permitted a bycatch allowance. - C. For directed trawl operations, cod end mesh size must be $\geq$ 4.5" diamond or 4.0" square.

-3.32 Winter Flounder
+3.30 Winter Flounder

-- A. Minimum size: Twelve inches (12") - B. Season: March 1 through December 31 - C. Possession limit: Two (2) fish per person per calendar day in Rhode Island waters - D. Closed Areas: The harvest or possession of winter flounder is prohibited in Narragansett Bay north of the Colregs line; Potter Pond; Point Judith Pond; and the Harbor of Refuge.
+- A. Minimum size: Twelve (12) inches. - B. Season: March 1 through December 31. - C. Possession limit: Two (2) fish per person per calendar day in Rhode Island waters. - D. Closed Areas: The harvest or possession of Winter flounder is prohibited in Narragansett Bay north of the Colregs line; Potter Pond; Point Judith Pond; and the Harbor of Refuge.

-- A. Minimum Size: Twelve inches (12")

-- B. Season: January 1 through December 31

-- C. Possession limit: Fifty (50) pounds per vessel per day

-- D. Closed Areas: The harvest or possession of winter flounder is prohibited in Narragansett Bay north of the Colregs line; Potter Pond; Point Judith Pond and the Harbor of Refuge.
+- A. Minimum Size: Twelve (12) inches. - B. Season: January 1 through December 31. - C. Possession limit: Fifty (50) pounds per vessel per day. - D. Closed Areas: The harvest or possession of Winter flounder is prohibited in Narragansett Bay north of the Colregs line; Potter Pond; Point Judith Pond and the Harbor of Refuge.

-- E. Minimum mesh size:
+E. Minimum mesh size:

-- 1. Bottom trawl nets: Six inches (6") diamond mesh or six and one half inches (6 1/2") square mesh applied throughout the body and extension of the net, or any combination thereof, and six and one half inches (6 1/2") diamond mesh or six and one half inches (6 1/2") square mesh applied to the cod end of the bottom trawl nets - 2.
-Gill nets: Six and one half inches (6 1/2") diamond mesh or six and one half inches (6 1/2") square mesh applied throughout the net.
-Vessels may utilize commercial fishing gear with mesh smaller than the sizes referenced in this section provided they do not possess any winter flounder. - a.
-For vessels greater than forty-five feet (45') in length overall, a diamond mesh cod end is defined as the first fifty (50) meshes counting from the terminus of the net, and a square mesh cod end is defined as the first one hundred (100) bars counting from the terminus of the net. - b.
-For vessels forty-five feet (45') or less in length overall, a diamond mesh cod end is defined as the first twenty-five (25) meshes counting from the terminus of the net, and a square mesh cod end is defined as the first fifty (50) bars counting from the terminus of the net. - Vessels possessing trawl devices while harvesting winter flounder in excess of the possession limits specified herein may have nets onboard the vessel that have a mesh size less than the minimum size specified in the Regulations provided that the net is stowed and not available for immediate use. - F. With the exception of the use of gillnets and fyke nets, the taking of winter flounder is prohibited from one (1) hour after sunset until one (1) hour before sunrise in the following areas: - 1.
-In all coastal salt ponds, (with the exception of Point Judith Pond and the Harbor of Refuge where the harvest or possession of winter flounder is prohibited). - 2.
-In all coastal salt pond channels. - In the Narrow River. - 4.
-In Little Narragansett Bay and the Pawcatuck River north and east of a line extending from Napatree Point to the western end of Sandy Point. - 5.
-Gillnets and fyke nets may not be hauled in these areas from one (1) hour after sunset to one (1) hour before sunrise.
+- 1. Bottom trawl nets: Six (6) inch diamond mesh or six and one half (6.5) inch square mesh applied throughout the body and extension of the net, or any combination thereof, and six and one half (6.5) inch diamond mesh or six and one half (6.5) inch square mesh applied to the cod end of the bottom trawl nets. - 2.
+Gill nets: Six and one half (6.5) inch diamond mesh or six and one half (6.5) inch square mesh applied throughout the net.
+Vessels may utilize commercial fishing gear with mesh smaller than the sizes referenced in this section provided they do not possess any Winter flounder. - a.
+For vessels greater than 45 ft. in length overall, a diamond mesh cod end is defined as the first 50 meshes counting from the terminus of the net, and a square mesh cod end is defined as the first 100 bars counting from the terminus of the net. - b.
+For vessels 45 ft or less in length overall, a diamond mesh cod end is defined as the first 25 meshes counting from the terminus of the net, and a square mesh cod end is defined as the first 50 bars counting from the terminus of the net. - F. With the exception of gillnets and fyke nets, fishing for Winter flounder in waters north of the seaward entrance to all coastal salt ponds, (with the exception of Point Judith Pond and the Harbor of Refuge where the harvest or possession of winter flounder is prohibited), including the waters of Narrow River, and the waters of Little Narragansett Bay north of a line from Napatree Point to the western end of Sandy Point, including the waters of the Pawcatuck River, will be prohibited from one hour after sunset until one hour before sunrise.
+Gillnets and fyke nets may not be hauled from one hour after sunset to one hour before sunrise.

-3.33 Witch Flounder
+3.31 Witch flounder